mikarinneoracle/pods-communication-easy-with-OCI-VCN-native-Kubernetes/README.md

 ## Build containers and push them to registry (OCIR)

-Using Cloud UI Containers create two public repositories for the containers to be run:
+Using Cloud UI Containers create two public repositories for the container images in the desired <code>compartment</code>:
 - <code>cars-api</code>
 - <code>cars-client</code>